Michael Barrymore: Sexuality

-In mid-1995, at the height of his fame, he went to The White Swan gay pub in London's East End, where he gave an impromptu stage performance to the largely local crowd singing the words: "Start spreading the news – I'm gay today".
+On 19 August 1995, at the height of his fame, Barrymore went to The White Swan gay pub in London's East End, where he gave an impromptu stage performance to the largely local crowd, singing the words: "Start spreading the news, I'm gay today", in the style of the "Theme from New York, New York".
 Within 48 hours, every tabloid newspaper had printed its own version of the evening's events, including an untrue claim that Barrymore had thrown away his wedding ring.

-In November 1995, Barrymore attended the National Television Awards.
-At an after-show party on a live late night radio show, he publicly declared he was gay and "no longer wanted to live a lie", following which he split with Cheryl.
-She later claimed that Barrymore took the step and did not tell her because of his talks with Diana, Princess of Wales.
+Two-weeks later, Barrymore attended the National Television Awards.
+At an after-show party on a live late night radio show, he publicly declared he was gay and "no longer wanted to live a lie", following which he broke up with Cocklin.
+She later claimed Barrymore took the step and did not tell her because of his talks with Diana, Princess of Wales.

 Divorce

-After several aborted reunions, Cheryl and Michael divorced in 1997; she went on to publish the autobiography Catch a Falling Star in 2002, which contained details of their acrimonious split.
-The couple subsequently had no contact, and Cheryl at her request ceased to be Barrymore's agent or manager.
-Barrymore later suggested in his 2006 autobiography Awight Now: Setting the Record Straight that Cheryl was a control freak who controlled his every movement including his clothes, and she had created the character that was "Michael Barrymore", which consequently drove him to alcohol, drugs and gay affairs.
-In an interview in 2002, Barrymore stated he had an alcohol addiction and was in recovery.
+After several aborted reunions, Barrymore and Cocklin divorced in 1997.
+In 2002, she published her autobiography, Catch a Falling Star, which described their acrimonious split.
+They subsequently had no contact.
+In his 2006 autobiography Awight Now: Setting the Record Straight, Barrymore claimed that Cocklin was a "control freak" who determined his every move, including the clothes he wore, and that she created "the character that was Michael Barrymore", consequently driving him to alcohol, drugs and gay affairs.
+In a 2002 interview, he said he was an alcoholic and was in recovery.

-On 1 April 2005, Cheryl died of lung cancer, aged 55, at the Hospital of St John and St Elizabeth in St John's Wood.
+On 1 April 2005, Cocklin died of lung cancer, aged 55, at the Hospital of St John and St Elizabeth in St John's Wood.